Wasserwecken/masterthesis/readme.md

 behaviors.
 Our system can be used for offline and online motion generation alike, and is relevant for real-time applications such as computer games.

+Idea: First predict then blend tracjetories, then generate full pose.
+- Has three stages
+    - First multiple networks predict trajectories
+    - Trajectories are then getting blended
+    - Then full pose is determined by
+        - Network of experts
+        - Experts blender by an gaiting network

 ## DeepPhase: Periodic Autoencoders for Learning Motion Phase Manifolds
 > Learning the spatial-temporal structure of body movements is a fundamental problem for character motion synthesis.
 In this work, we propose a novel